Praveenabi/Praveenabi/README.md

-# Hi there 👋 I'm Praveen or Call me Abi
+# Hi there 👋 You can call me Praveen or  Abi
 I'm a software Engineer.

 <!--Visit [my personal website](https://praveenabi.github.io/) to see my resumé .-->